Graffiti Fonts®

 While the first couple of typefaces to appear in the graffiti genre represented written forms like tags, it wasn't long before the other major elements of graffiti lettering began to make the scene.
 With only a handful of designers having ever attempted the somewhat self-contradicting concept of a graffiti font, font families like RaseOne entered the world of digital type in the last moments of the 20th century.

 In the formative days of real-world graffiti art, in the early 1970's, moving beyond these written forms, early writers began to thicken and outline their tags, add backgrounds & inner detail elements.
 Over time this practice melded with the regional arrays of block & bubble letter styles in the graffiti toolkit to form what writers usually refer to as "pieces" (short for masterpiece).
-A "Piece" could be described most simply as graffiti lettering that is drawn rather than written, more elaborate than the simpler drawn block & bubble forms of thow ups.
+A "piece" could be described most simply as graffiti lettering that is drawn rather than written, more elaborate than the simpler drawn block & bubble forms of throw ups.
 While modern 3D realist styles challenge this definition, a piece would usually include an outline & often a dynamic, multi-colored inner fill.
-The point where traditional legibility or "sight reading" begins to be challenged is a descent place to separate pieces from simpler drawn forms.
+The point where traditional legibility or "sight reading" begins to be challenged is a descent place to draw a line between pieces from simpler drawn forms like blocks & throws.
 "Wildstyle" is the name given to the more abstract & elaborate form of pieces that first emerged in the New York subway art era of the mid 1970s.
 There is no particular stylization that defines a wildstyle.
 It's more a simple matter of complexity & abstraction.
-Before long the wildstyle piece was a primary element of graffiti art.
+Before long, the wildstyle piece was a primary element of graffiti art and the driving force behind the work that gained graffiti art its current, massive, worldwide following and legitimacy in the world of art.

 Def Artist - From the Inventor of the Layered type System

 Another notable first in the graffiti genre and indeed in the broader world of digital type was the emergence of these first layered graffiti type sets.
-In 1999-2000 I believed My own Raseone font family to be the first layered type system in the graffiti genre & in digital type in general.
-Again though, deeper research conducted durring the develpment of our 3rd collection in 2004 would prove this to be only partially true.
+When I first designed the Raseone font family, I thought it was the only layered type family on the earth.
+Deeper research conducted during the develpment of our 3rd collection in 2004 would prove me wrong.
 While RaseOne was the first layered type set in the graffiti genre, it was not the first layered set ever created.

-Another layered graffiti font would follow only months behind.
-This somewhat obscure font family was a set of 4 faces including 2 styles: "Def Artist" & "Def Writer".
-Created in the year 2000 by Chuck Davis of Letter Head fonts (dope foundry name), the style of this family was somewhere in between a throwie & a simple piece.
-The family, published in August of 2000, shared what at the time was a very rare if not unique characteristic with my own "RaseOne" wildstyle family.
+Another layered graffiti font would follow only months behind Raseone with a set of 4 graffiti typefaces including two layers for each of two styles: "Def Artist" & "Def Writer".
+Created in the year 2000 by Chuck Davis of Letterhead Fonts (dope foundry name), the style of this family was somewhere in between a throwie & a simple piece.
+The family, published in August of 2000, had what at the time was a rare if not unique characteristic.
 It was one of the earliest examples of what is now known commonly as a "layered Type System".
 This concept may be one of the first major, mechanical contributions to digital type provided by graffiti writers.
 The Def Artist / Def Writer fonts included a beveled fill variant that layered precisely over the main outline/3D styles creating a ready-made, beveled fill effect.
-I've yet to find an earlier example of a layered type system than Those authored by Chuck Davis.
 Def artist was not his first layered or, as he phrased it, "stackable" font set.
 Specifically it was his third.
 His earlier stackable sets decidedly predate the layered Raseone family by about a year.
+I've yet to find an earlier example of a layered type system than Those authored by Chuck Davis.
 Research continues & this article is a living document but for the moment my research shows Chuck Davis of Letterhead Fonts to be the inventor of the Layered Type System that has since become a staple of advanced digital type.